Royal Almanac: Company guards of the King Pumps

 In 1716, the king appoints François Perrier Dumouriez as Director General of public pump to remedy fire, without the audience is obliged to pay anything.
 In 1722, he founded the Compagnie des Gardes Pumps du Roy, under the direction of the same.
 This company later became the Brigade of firefighters in Paris Note 32.

 The Almanac of 1719 lists these pumps and their wardens and deputy wardens.
 We then learned that a brigade is made up of four guards and four sub-custodians who are responsible for maintaining the material deposited in each district.
 What became three years later the Society of King's Guards Pumps were not at that time that 41 people, 17 pumps distributed in groups of 8 men and 4 or 3 pumps in the City Hall, the convent of the Grands Augustins The Carmelite convent in the Place Maubert, Convent of Mercy, and the Fathers of Little Place des Victoires, in addition to a pump at the Director General of the pumps, Rue Mazarine.
 Except Dumouriez guards pumps are not professional fire but shoemakers, carpenters, locksmiths, etc..

-Considerations bibliophiles
+Considerations for bibliophiles

 Availability

 Almanacs are found regularly in auctions and in the antiquarian booksellers.
 Given their importance documentary and the fact that there are beautiful copies, these books are particularly sought after by historians, writers, bibliophiles and enthusiasts.

 Volumes in the first round of the seventeenth century often exceed several thousand euros Ref 32, the other is generally negotiated between a few tens and five hundred euros, sometimes more, depending on their rarity, condition and quality bookbinding Note 33.
 Just over half are however available for free download on Gallica or Google Books: